Pratibha2411/restaurants-web-app/README.md

 #Setting up the developement enviorment and pre-requisite packages:
     node -v
     npm -v
     npx create-react-app .
     npm i bootstrap
     npm i font-awesome
     npm redux react-redux
     npm i react-redux
     npm i redux react-redux
     npm i react-router-dom
     npm start

 ## src > components
 ## see the console for API worked on this project only for few hour.
-### Code for categories which has some filter error(filter is calling objects), couldn't fix it coz have worked on 2-3 projects only, & did not face anything like this befor:
+### Code for categories which has some filter error(filter is calling objects), couldn't fix it coz have worked on 2-3 projects only, & did not face anything like this before:
   import React, { useState, useRef } from "react";

 const Categories = () => {